nguyen-michael/avadata-gatsby/src/pages/index.md

 ---
 templateKey: index-page
-title: Your data, Simplified.
+title: Your Data, Simplified
 image: /img/home-jumbotron.jpg
-heading: Your data, Simplified
+heading: Your Data, Simplified
-subheading: Business data analytics consulting for the modern era.
+subheading: Custom data-driven solutions designed for <em>you</em>.
 mainpitch:
-  title: Why Avadata Solutions
+  title: Why Choose AvaData Solutions?
   description: >
-    (MAIN PITCH DESCRIPTION) Avadata solutions is the consulting firm for the modern-era.
-Ruthlessly flexible and effective, our Texas-bred team will wrangle your data into manageable metrics, graphs and reports.
+    AvaData Solutions is wholly committed to understanding <em>your</em> business and it's unique challenges.
+We'll work with you every step of the way to design, organize, clean, and create visualizations of your data.
+Our custom-built data pipelines cater to your company's specific needs, and we work with you to extract meaningful insights that will help grow and manage your business.
 description: >-
-  (GENERAL DESCRIPTION OF AVADATA SOLUTIONS)
+  At AvaData, we believe that the solution to your business' challenges lies in data that already exists -- it just needs to be brought to light and presented in an understandable way.
 intro:
   blurbs:
     - image: /img/coffee.png